mtceballos/SIRENAdoc/SIRENAfunctions.rst

 .. _G:

+.. cpp:function:: int gennoisespec_main()

+    Located in file: *gennoisespec.cpp*

+    This function calculates the current noise spectral density.
+    If there are pulses in a record, the pulses are rejected and it is going to look for pulse-free intervals of a given size (*intervalMinBins*).
+    If there are no pulses in a record, the event is divided into pulse-free intervals of a given size (*intervalMinBins*).
+    It is going to look for pulse-free intervals, calculate their FFT(not filtered data) and average them.

+    Another facillity is calculate the weight matrix of the noise (in fact, weight matrixes of the noise of different lengths).

+    The output FITS file (_noisespec) contains three columns in two extensions, *NOISE* and *NOISEALL*:
+        - **FREQ**: Frequency
+        - **CSD**: Current noise spectral density: Amount of current per unit (density) of frequency (spectral), as a function of the frequency
+        - **SIGMACSD**: Standard error of the mean (filled out with 0's at the moment)

+    There is also other extension, *WEIGHTMS*, where the weight matrices of the noise are stored.

+    Steps:

+    - Reading all programm parameters by using PIL
+    - Open input FITS file
+    - Read ``IMIN`` and ``IMAX`` to calculate ADUCNV
+    - Read keywords to transform to resistance space
+    - Read and check other input keywords
+    - Get structure of input FITS file columns
+    - Initialize variables and transform from seconds to samples
+    - Declare variables
+    - Create structure to run Iteration
+    - Read columns (**TIME** and **ADC**)
+        - Called iteration function: :cpp:func:`inDataIterator`
+    - Close input FITS file
+    - Generate CSD representation
+        - Applying :cpp:func:`medianKappaClipping_noiseSigma` in order to remove the noise intervals with a high sigma
+        - FFT calculus (EventSamplesFFT)
+        - Add to mean FFT samples
+        - Current noise spectral density
+        - Extra normalization (further than the FFT normalization factor,1/n) in order to get the apropriate noise level provided by Peille (54 pA/rHz)
+    - Load in noiseIntervals only those intervals with a proper sigma and NumMeanSamples = cnt (in order not to change excesively the code when weightMS)
+    - Generate WEIGHT representation
+    - Create output FITS File: GENNOISESPEC representation file
+    - Write extensions *NOISE*, *NOISEALL* and *WEIGHTMS* (call :cpp:func:`writeTPSreprExten`)
+    - Free allocated GSL vectors
+    - Close output FITS file
+    - Free memory
+    - Finalize the task

+    The parameters (*struct Parameters* **par**) read by :cpp:func:`getpar_noiseSpec` are:

+    char **inFile**

+        Name of the input FITS file

+    char **outFile**

+        Name of the output FITS file

+    int **intervalMinSamples**

+        Minimum length of a pulse-free interval to use (samples) = *intervalMinBins*

+    int **nplPF**

+        Number of pulse lengths after ending the pulse (Tend) to start the pulse-free interval

+    int **nintervals**

+        Number of pulse-free intervals to use to calculate the Noise Spectral Density

+    double **scaleFactor**

+        Scale factor to apply in order to calculate the LPF box-car length

+    int **samplesUp**

+        Consecutive samples over the threshold to locate a pulse

+    double **nSgms**

+        Number of Sigmas to establish the threshold

+    int **pulse_length**

+        Pulse length (samples)

+    double **LrsT**

+        Running sum length (seconds)

+    double **LbT**

+        Baseline averaging length (seconds)

+    char **weightMS**

+        Calculate and write the weight matrixes if *weightMS=yes*

+    char **I2R**

+        Transform to resistance space (I2R, I2RALL, I2RNOL, I2RFITTED) or not (I)

+    char **clobber**

+        Re-write output files if clobber=yes

+    int **matrixSize**

+        Size of noise matrix if only one to be created

 .. cpp:function:: int getB(gsl_vector *vectorin, gsl_vector *tstart, int nPulses, gsl_vector **lb, int sizepulse, gsl_vector **B, gsl_vector **rmsB)

     Located in file: *pulseprocess.cpp*